q3769/chunk4j/README.md

 chunk's capacity.

 *Note: chunk4j works on the application layer of the network (Layer 7).
-There is a fixed-size overhead between a chunk's byte size capacity (`Chunk.getByteCapacity()`) and the overall size of the entire chunk that is transported by a message.
+There is a fixed-size overhead between a chunk's byte size capacity and the overall size of the entire chunk that is transported by a message.
 Take that and all other overheads into account when designing to keep the **overall** message size under the transport limit.*